Eternal Blue (album): Recording

 The songwriting for Eternal Blue commenced several years before its release; most of the songs were written in 2018 and 2019.
 "Holy Roller" was written in January 2020 and Spiritbox debuted the unfinished track on a European tour in March.
 The album was initially scheduled for an April 2020 release but recording was interrupted by the COVID-19 pandemic.
 Spiritbox released "Holy Roller" as a single in the meantime.
 In September 2020, the band announced they had signed with Rise Records as part of their partnership with Spiritbox's vanity label Pale Chord Records.
 Spiritbox started pre-production on the project with their producer, former Volumes guitarist Daniel Braunstein, via the video-conferencing platform Zoom.
 The band released several music videos to promote the record, which proved popular among fans and increased anticipation of the album.
 In January 2021, Revolver named Spiritbox's upcoming full-length release as one of its "60 Most Anticipated Albums of 2021".

 The band reconvened in Joshua Tree, California, to work in "their own bubble", which allowed them to continue writing songs and revise existing material together during the pandemic.
 The band set a deadline of April 2021 to finish work on the album so it could be released by the end of the year.
 Eternal Blue was produced by Braunstein and Stringer.
 Braunstein recorded it with the band in complete isolation at an Airbnb rental house located on a 20 acre desert property in Joshua Tree, referred to as the Old Heard Ranch.
 Although Crook was the official bassist of Spiritbox, he did not record any bass parts for the record; Stringer played them instead.
 Crook did record some backing-vocal performances.
 Eternal Blue was recorded over three weeks in February and the process was finished on March 1.

 Composition

-Courtney LaPlante's songwriting on Eternal Blue was inspired by her frustrations and insecurities.
+Courtney LaPlante's songwriting on Eternal Blue was inspired by personal frustrations and insecurities.

+Spiritbox used several heavy metal–based musical styles on Eternal Blue; although LaPlante defined Spiritbox as a metalcore band, critics have described the album as metalcore, progressive metal, djent, post-metal, and alternative metal.
+(Note: The album has been categorized under several genres by different publications: